+In the HCI community, the late 1980s and early 1990s marked the years of the novice, when conventional assessment (e.g., experimental psychology techniques using laboratory tasks) worked well [Bannon, 1995; Thomas & Kellogg, 1989].
+Since the mid-90s, HCI has increasingly moved more into the era of skilled domain workers.
 The activities and processes that we want to support with the EDC, as argued in the introduction, take months, years, and decades.
 We must account for the rich context in which design takes place and create situations grounded in practice.
 As a result, our goal for the assessment of the EDC effort is to transcend the laboratory and analyze and evaluate our environments in real-world settings.
 While the EDC as a whole has not yet been put into broad practice and evaluated, we have had considerable experience with the assessment of essential parts of our system.

-Integrating Assessment with_Design and Practice.
+Assessment in Design and Practice.
 In our approach to design, assessment is viewed not as the endpoint of a waterfall model but as a process integrated into design and practice.
-The design of the EDC is based on assessment of our own prior work (as discussed in [Arias et al., 1997]) as well as a study of the strengths and limitations of other theoretical work, approaches, and systems, including ubiquitous computing [Abowd et al., 1998; Weiser, 1991], collaboratories [Erickson et al., 1999; Olson & Olson, 1997], and "Roomware" [Streitz et al., 1999].
+The design of the EDC is based on assessment of our own prior work (as discussed in [Arias et al., 1997]) as well as a study of the strengths and limitations of other theoretical work, approaches, and systems, including ubiquitous computing [Abowd et al., 1998; Weiser, 1991; Weiser, 1993], collaboratories [Erickson et al., 1999; Olson & Olson, 1997], and "Roomware" [Streitz et al., 1994; Streitz et al., 1999].
 This is an ongoing activity throughout the design process, not just the starting point for our investigations.

 Crucial insights from our prior work that have laid the groundwork for our design of the EDC are based on our use of physical simulations applied to actual community design with specific neighborhoods (e.g., [Arias, 1996]).
 These insights, along with other efforts on how we can create representations that can be shared and understood by all stakeholders, have indicated that physical objects are critically important.
 This has been borne out at two levels.
 First, the direct, naïve manipulability of physical objects is important for special groups who may not be well versed in technology.
 Second, we have seen the importance of the innate understanding that comes from manipulation of physical objects.
-Third, these objects play the role of "boundary objects" by helping stakeholders to articulate and make information relevant to the "task at hand" [Arias & Fischer, 2000].